-Definition: The risk of a negative impact on the company's value, arising from the adverse effect of management decisions regarding business strategies and their implementation.
+RISK Definition: The risk of a negative impact on the company's value, arising from the adverse effect of management decisions regarding business strategies and their implementation.
 This risk reflects on the compatibility between strategic goals, business continuity management and the resources deployed to achieve those goals.
 Strategic risk also includes the lack of management's ability to effectively analyse and react to external factors (e.g. market conditions/ natural catastrophes) which could affect critical operations of the Group and prevent critical services to be resilient.

-Owner: Group CEO
+MANAGEMENT AND MITIGATION EXAMPLES

 Strategy & Planning

-• We agree, monitor and manage Strategic Targets.

-• Emerging risks are identified and managed using established Risk Management Framework.
+We agree, monitor and manage Strategic Targets.
+Emerging risks are identified and managed using established Risk Management Framework.

 Business Continuity Management

-• We have a Business Continuity Management in place which includes a DR plan.
+We have a Business Continuity Management plan in place which includes a Disaster Recovery plan.

-Customer, Products & Markets Risk
+Critical Risks (continued)